m-tosch/mu/README.md

 Open the repository as a remote folder inside a container or clone it into a running linux volume in docker.
 The second options runs faster because it doesn't have to communicate with the host filesystem.

+The `.devcontainer` folder holds files that specify all external Software required for development.
+It is automatically installed when running the container for the first time.

 ## Documentation

 The documentation can be found [here](https://m-tosch.github.io/mu/index.html)